jumoel/bitbucket-enforcer/README.md

 repositories often, so as to enforce policies as soon as a repository is created.
 At this point, there will probably be no branches in the repository, which means that a main branch cannot be set.

+Groups that are allowed to push to a branch in a repository are at the moment assumed to be owned by the repository owner.